hummat/hummat.github.io/_posts/2020-10-16-flatlands.md

 However, if we succeed in producing a high quality mesh from a point cloud, we also gain some great advantages.
 If you look closely, a mesh is basically a graph, connecting the points of the point cloud (or a subset/subsample thereof) through edges.
 This means, that points are no longer individuals, but part of a network of neighbors, similar to a voxel grid, but without (or at least reduced) loss of information through discretization as well as smaller file sizes, as empty space can remain empty and unaccounted for.
 In essence, a mesh provides many of the advantages of voxel grids[^5] but without their downsides.

-[^5]: Yes, even the ability to perform convolution operations on them, or, more precisely, on their edges, as we will see in the next post.
+[^5]: Yes, even the ability to perform convolution operations on them, or, more precisely, on their edges, as we will see in an upcoming post.

 ## Going beyond images